Run-Wild-Studio/Easy-API/docs/API-setup/creating-your-api.md

 Specify the API URL.
 It can be absolute, relative (to the web root), and may utilize aliases.
 For dynamic URL updates per parent entity record, insert the URL relative to another entity and select Parent Element Type and Parent Element Id Field.

+For example: https://www.api-feed.com/param/another-param/{{ id }}/more-param

 ### Parent Element Type

 Select the element type when fetching data from an API related to another entity.
 For more information on Mapping your element types, please refer to the FeedMe documentation.

 ### Parent Element Id Field

 Choose the field used from the parent element to determine the API URL for subsequent feed imports where a feed is reliant on unique identifiers contained in the parent element.
+This field corresponds to the dynamic Twig element in the example URL above.

 ### Content Type